 Besides ping pong balls and duct systems, this principle comes into play during hurricanes and tornadoes, too.
 When homes lose their roofs during these storms, it’s not because the wind blew them off.
 It’s Bernoulli’s principle at work.
 The fast-moving wind blowing across the house has a very low static pressure, much lower than the pressure inside the house.
 So, instead of the wind blowing the roof off, what really happens is that the higher pressure inside the house blows the roof off.

 Back to duct systems, as you explore this phenomenon, you may find what seems to be a contradiction, especially in light of the video above.
 The air inside a duct is moving and thus should have a lower static pressure than the air outside the duct, right?

 Actually, the static pressure inside a duct can be higher than that outside.
 Just punch a hole in a supply duct, and see if air rushes out.
 (Oh, wait, you don’t need to make a new hole.
 Just find one that’s already there.)
 The reason is that the air in a duct is confined and pumped up by the blower.

-Well, there's your intro to some basic physics for energy auditors.
-In a future article, I'll look at the delicate balance of air flow, static pressure, and air resistance that makes up good duct design.
+Well, there’s your intro to some basic physics for building analysts, HVAC technicians, and general building science afficionados.
+In a future article, I’ll look at the delicate balance of air flow, static pressure, and air resistance that makes up good duct design.